jerrympu/Software-engineering-project/README.md

-# Stint Time Calculator
+# Stint Time Calculator Documentation

 ## 1. Graphical Abstract
+(photo of the UI)

 ## 2. Purpose of the Software
-The Stint Time Calculator is designed to accurately calculate stint durations.
-For endurance racing, it is very critical to have an accurate and precise stint time and stint information for drivers and the team.
-The software asks user to input the required data so that the software is able to precisely calculate the stint information.
-User also required to place a driver in each time slot.
-After, the information are outputted on a time sheet with all the essential information in it.
+The Stint Time Calculator is designed to accurately calculate stint durations for endurance racing.
+Accurate stint information is critical for drivers and teams to manage race strategies effectively.
+The software requires user input to calculate stint information precisely and outputs a detailed time sheet with all essential information.

-### Development Methodology
+### Development Method
-- The development followed the Waterfall approach, ensuring the software is in good quality and without bugs.
+The development followed the Waterfall approach.

+### Reason
+1. Clarity and Structure:
+The Waterfall model provides a clear and structured approach to software development.
+Each phase has specific deliverables and milestones, making it easier to manage and track progress.

+2. Defined Requirements:
+In the early stages of the project, the requirements were well-defined and unlikely to change significantly.
+The Waterfall approach is ideal for projects with stable requirements, as it allows for thorough planning and design before implementation begins.

+3. Ease of Management:
+The sequential nature of the Waterfall model simplifies project management.
+Each phase must be completed before the next begins, reducing the complexity of managing overlapping tasks and dependencies.

+4. Quality Assurance:
+By conducting thorough testing after the implementation phase, the Waterfall model ensures that the software is rigorously validated before deployment.
+This helps to identify and resolve issues early, resulting in a more reliable and stable product.

 ### Target Users & Applications
-- Engineers tracking operational runtimes.
+- **Engineers & drivers**: Planning the best strategy for drivers with changing conditions for and during the race.
-- Drivers in endurance racing
+- **Simracers**: Enhancing virtual racing strategies.
-- Teams analyzing performance splits.
-- Simracers

 ## 3. Software Development Plan
 ### Development Process
-- Specification: Defining project requirements and goals.
+1. **Specification**: Defining project requirements and goals.
-- Design: Creating the user interface.
+2. **Design**: Creating the user interface.
-- Implementation: Coding and integrating the core algorithms.
+3. **Implementation**: Coding and integrating the core algorithms.
-- Testing: Validating accuracy and performance of the software.
+4. **Testing**: Validating the accuracy and performance of the software.
-- Enhancement: Make updates to the software.
+5. **Enhancement**: Making updates to the software based on feedback.
-- Deployment: Publishing the tool for user access.
+6. **Deployment**: Publishing the tool for user access.

 ### Team Members
-- Designer: Responsible for designing the UI of the software
+- **Designer**: Responsible for designing the UI of the software.
-- Developer 1:
-- Developer 2:
-- Developer 3:
+- **Developer 1**: Focuses on backend development.
+- **Developer 2**: Handles frontend development.
+- **Developer 3**: Integrates algorithms and ensures functionality.
-- Manager: Manage the whole process of software devlopement
+- **Manager**: Manages the entire software development process.

 ### Schedule
-- Month 1: Specification & Design
+- **Month 1**: Specification & Design
+  - Define requirements and goals.
+  - Design the user interface.
-- Month 2: Coding & Testing
+- **Month 2-3**: Coding & Testing
+  - Implement core algorithms.
+  - Conduct unit and integration testing.
-- Month 3: Enhancement & Deployment
+- **Month 4**: Enhancement & Deployment
+  - Make necessary updates.
+  - Deploy the software for user access.

 ### Algorithm
 **1. Input Data Collection:**
-  * Collect user inputs:
+  - Collect user inputs:
-    * Start time of the race
+    - Start time of the race
-    * Duration of the race
+    - Duration of the race
-    * Fuel tank capacity
+    - Fuel tank capacity
-    * Fuel consumption rate
+    - Fuel consumption rate
-    * Pitlane duration
+    - Pitlane duration
-    * Tyre change time
+    - Tyre change time
-    * Driver swap time
+    - Driver swap time
-    * Refuel speed
+    - Refuel speed
-    * Drivers & their corresponding lap times
+    - Drivers & their corresponding lap times
-    * Tyre choice
+    - Tyre choice

 **2. Initialization:**
-  * Initialize variables for tracking time, fuel, and stints.
+  - Initialize variables for tracking time, fuel, and stints.

 **3. Stint Calculation:**
-  * Calculate the number of laps each driver can complete based on fuel consumption and tank capacity.
+  - Calculate the number of laps each driver can complete based on fuel consumption and tank capacity.
-  * Determine the start and end time for each stint.
+  - Determine the start and end time for each stint.
-  * Calculate the fuel required for each stint.
+  - Calculate the fuel required for each stint.
-  * Calculate the pitstop duration based on tyre change time, driver swap time, and refuel speed.
+  - Calculate the pitstop duration based on tyre change time, driver swap time, and refuel speed.

 **4. Output Generation:**
-  * Generate a time sheet with:
+  - Generate a time sheet with:
-    * Start & end time for each stint
+    - Start & end time for each stint
-    * Fuel to be added for each stint
+    - Fuel to be added for each stint
-    * Pitstop duration
+    - Pitstop duration
+    - Allow user to assign drivers to each time slot

 ### Current Status
-The software is in implementation stage.
-The basic coding and algorithm of the software are finished.
-It is currently runnable in a CLI.
-We aim to convert the software to be usable on a GUI in the upcoming week.
+The software is currently in the coding & testing stage.
+The basic coding and algorithm are complete, and it is currently runnable in a CLI.
+The next step is to convert the software to a GUI within the upcoming week.

 ### Future Plans
-- Adding AI-powered predictive analytics to return the best strategy option.
+- **Cloud implementation**: Allow multiple users to work on one schedule at the same time.
+- **AI-Powered Predictive Analytics**: Integrate AI to suggest optimal strategies based on historical data and real-time inputs.
-- Enhancing mobile compatibility to be usable on a phone.
+- **Mobile Compatibility**: Enhance the software to be usable on mobile devices, providing flexibility for users on the go.